-Nanaimo Family Life Association’s Culturally-Safe and inclusive Sexual Assault Responder Program is looking for compassionate, and supportive volunteers who believe in upholding dignity and inclusivity.
+Nanaimo Family Life Association’s Indigenous-Informed Sexual Assault Responder Program is looking for compassionate, and supportive volunteers who believe in upholding dignity and inclusivity.

-As a Volunteer Responder, you will provide practical and emotional support/crisis accompaniment for survivors at NRGH and non-crisis accompaniment, focused on cultural safety, respect and dignity.
+As a Volunteer Responder, you will provide practical and emotional support/crisis accompaniment for survivors at NRGH, focused on cultural safety, respect and dignity.

 Our initial screening process for potential Responders consists of a brief electronic survey reviewing the fundamental requirements to accept an applicant.
 If the basic requirements meet your needs and availability, an interview will be scheduled once you’ve completed the survey.

-Training for our Culturally-Safe Sexual Assault Responder Program will occur on May 1, 2021, on Saturdays over the course of 10 weeks.
+Training for our Indigenous-Informed Sexual Assault Responder Program will occur on October 7, 2021, on Thursday evenings and half-days on Saturdays.
 This is an intensive and powerful training process.
 It is designed to ensure volunteer responders are well trained and supported, so they can offer this invaluable service to survivors of sexual violence.
 Thank you for considering and applying to offer your contributions to our community.

 Our current hours of operation are Monday to Thursday, 9:00--4:00 pm.

 We are open to the public on a limited basis.
 Only 2 people may be in the waiting room at a time.
 If full, please wait outside or in your car.

 If you have any cold, influenza, or Covid-19 symptoms, you will not be permitted into the building.

 We continue to practice social distancing.
 Please maintain 2 metres distance.
 Face masks are mandatory.

 Our counselling program continues to operate, offering sessions over the phone, online, and in person.
 Walk-in counselling is unavailable at this time.
 If you are in need of counselling support, please call us at (250) 754-3331 or email Mia at firstname.lastname@example.org